Anuri-ops/CO-Injection-Simulation-Synthetic-Reservoir-MRST-Project-/README.md

 # CO₂ Injection Simulation – Synthetic Reservoir (MRST Project)

 This project simulates **CO₂ injection into a 2D synthetic saline aquifer** using the MATLAB Reservoir Simulation Toolbox (MRST).
-It visualizes the movement of the CO₂ plume over time and forms the foundation for enhanced oil recovery (EOR) and carbon storage studies.
+It visualises the movement of the CO₂ plume over time and forms the foundation for enhanced oil recovery (EOR) and carbon storage studies.

 ---

 ##  Objective

-To model and visualize the dynamic behavior of injected CO₂ in a homogeneous reservoir environment, and build transferable knowledge in:
+To model and visualise the dynamic behaviour of injected CO₂ in a homogeneous reservoir environment, and build transferable knowledge in:
 - Numerical reservoir simulation
-- Subsurface flow visualization
+- Subsurface flow visualisation
 - Plume migration monitoring (for CCS or EOR)

 ---